nickeubank/cm4ss/source/class_schedule_fall.rst

 ..  youtube:: HqvHh1WdP5E

+*Yes, the welcome video was recorded a few years ago, but still works!*

 **All Sessions will be in person in Gross Hall, Second Floor, 270**

 Session 1: Variables & Vectors